Accused killer, cannibal Mark Latunski released from jail so he can get psychiatric treatment

 Shiawassee Sheriff's Office Staff Sgt.
 Casey Colbry confirmed Latunksi's released to News 10 and said it's unclear if Latunski will be headed to a state facility in Ypsilanti or somewhere else.

-SHIAWASSEE COUNTY, MI.
-(WILX) -- A judge on Thursday deemed a Michigan man unfit for trial in the killing and mutilation of someone he met through the dating app Grindr.
+In late February, a county judge deemed Latunski unfit for trial in the killing and mutilation Bacon, a Flint area man he met through the dating app Grindr.

-Mark Latunski, 50, was charged in December with murder and other crimes in the killing of Kevin Bacon, 25, who lived in Swartz Creek, near Flint.
+Latunski, 50, was charged in December with murder and other crimes in the killing of Bacon, 25, who lived in Swartz Creek.

-66th District Court Judge Ward Clarkson ordered Latunski to be transferred to a psychiatric facility so doctors there can work with him to regain his competency so that he can understand his case.
+District Court Judge Ward Clarkson ordered Latunski to be transferred to a psychiatric facility so doctors can work with him to regain his competency.

-Clarkson made his decision based on a 33-page report from the state’s Center for Forensic Psychiatry who determined from a set of tests, Latunski was "not presently competent.”
+Clarkson made his decision based on a 33-page report from the state’s Center for Forensic Psychiatry.
+It determined from a set of tests that Latunski was "not presently competent.”

-Bacon’s body was found Dec.
-28 hanging from the ceiling of Latunski’s home in Bennington Township, 90 miles northwest of Detroit.
+Kevin Bacon’s body was found Dec.
+28, 2019 hanging from the ceiling of Latunski’s home in Bennington Township, 90 miles northwest of Detroit.
 Police said Latunski admitted to killing Bacon and eating parts of his body.

-Latunski’s brick home was auctioned off Wednesday during a sheriff’s sale with a high bid of $101,733 — about $21,000 over the minimum asking price.
+Latunski’s home was auctioned during a sheriff’s sale with a high bid of $101,733 — about $21,000 over the minimum asking price.